anushri-sharma/Google-IT-Support-Certificate/Course 5 -  IT Security: Defense against the digital dark arts/Module 1 - Understanding Security Threats/README.md

 Spear phishing: Phishing that targets individual or group - the fake emails may contain some personal information like your name, or the names of friends or family

-Spoong: When a source is masquerading around as something else
+**Spoong:** When a source is masquerading around as something else

-Spyware: The type of malware that's meant to spy on you
+**Spyware:** The type of malware that's meant to spy on you

-SQL Injection Attack: An attack that targets the entire website if the website is using a SQL database
+**SQL Injection Attack:** An attack that targets the entire website if the website is using a SQL database

-SYN ood: The server is bombarded with SYN packets
+**SYN ood:** The server is bombarded with SYN packets

-Tailgating: Gaining access into a restricted area or building by following a real employee in
+**Tailgating**: Gaining access into a restricted area or building by following a real employee in

-Threat: The possibility of danger that could exploit a vulnerability
+**Threat**: The possibility of danger that could exploit a vulnerability

-Trojan: Malware that disguises itself as one thing but does something else
+**Trojan:** Malware that disguises itself as one thing but does something else

-Viruses: The best known type of malware
+**Viruses:** The best known type of malware

 **Vulnerability:** A flaw in the system that could be exploited to compromise the system